microsoft/vscode-extension-samples/github-authentication-sample/README.md

 # GitHub Authentication Sample

-This is a GitHub authentication example that shows you how to use VS Code API authentication API.
+This is a GitHub authentication example that shows you how to use the VS Code API authentication API.

 ## Demo